FDio/csit/docs/report/introduction/methodology_nat44.rst

 Client instance is created according to TPS parameter for the trial, and sends the first packet of the transaction (in some cases more packets).
+Each client instance uses a different source address (see sequencing below) and random source port.
+The destination address also comes from a range, but destination port has to be constant for a given program.

-Server instance is created when first packet arrives on server side, each instance has different address or port.
+Server instance is created when the first packet arrives to the server side.

+Source address and port of the first packet are used as destination address and port for the server responses.
+This is the ability we need when outside surface is not predictable.

 When a program reaches its end, the instance is deleted.
 This creates possible issues with server instances.
 If the server instance does not read all the data client has sent, late data packets can cause second copy of server instance to be created,